-On this page, I will share a PDF of my Thesis, “Preserving the Neo-Aramaic Language in an Arabised Mesopotamia” (2014).
+On this page, I explain a few elements from my undergraduate Thesis, “Preserving the Neo-Aramaic Language in an Arabised Mesopotamia” (2014).

 My thesis examines Eliezer (Ben-Yehuda) Perlman’s system that ultimately caused the revival of Hebrew as a spoken language — an achievement that unified the linguistic diversity of the earliest aliyot to Palestine/Israel in the late 19th and early 20th century.
 Among the new arrivals to Israel, most spoke Yiddish, many spoke Arabic, Krimchak, Ladino, etc.; whilst many communities had come from same regions of the world (say, Persia), they had their own dialects.
 So I take Ben-Yehuda’s seven-step system for reviving Hebrew, and see if it could be applied to the Assyrian diaspora worldwide, and if the Assyrians will eventually have an independent nation of their own, what would their unifying common denominator be?